amanssur-tech/d3-visualizations/README.md

 # 🧭 D3 Visualizations — React + D3 + Tailwind

 A sleek, modern data visualization dashboard built with **React**, **Vite**, **D3.js**, and **Tailwind CSS**.
-Originally inspired by a university project, it has evolved into a professional-grade template for interactive data dashboards with smooth animations, dark mode, and export capabilities.
+Originally inspired by an academic project, it has evolved into a professional-grade template for interactive data dashboards with smooth animations, dark mode, and export capabilities.

 ---